Prez polls: Nadda, Rajnath to hold talks with other parties on BJP's behalf | Politics

 - India

-In a statement, the Bharatiya Janata Party (BJP) said the two senior leaders will talk to both ruling NDA and opposition UPA constituents, besides other political parties as well as independent members.
+The two senior leaders will talk to both ruling National Democratic Alliance (NDA) and opposition United Progressive Alliance (UPA) constituents, besides other political parties as well as independent members, the BJP said in a statement issued by its general secretary Arun Singh.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)